Regulus (Turner): Stabbing and other damage

+At Tate Britain

+Regulus was transferred to the National Gallery of British Art, now Tate Britain, in 1929, where it remains as part of the display "JMW Turner: Travels in Europe".
+Since the transfer, Regulus has been exhibited at several other galleries, including on a tour by the Arts Council of Great Britain, and at the Royal Academy of Arts.
+In 2017, it was exhibited at the Frick Collection in New York City as part of the show "Turner's Modern and Ancient Ports: Passages through Time".

 Reception and criticism

-Regulus was highly controversial both during Turner's life and long after, drawing significant critique during its initial exhibition.
+Regulus was extremely controversial during Turner's life, drawing significant criticism during its exhibitions.
 Nevertheless, the painting had its supporters.
-Charles Lock Eastlake described the work as "more Italian than Italy itself", and Herman Melville bought an engraving of Bradshaw's Regulus Leaving Carthage that had been published for The Turner Gallery.
-During the painting's 1837 exhibition, a writer for The Spectator compared it to the works of Claude, and also commented on the intensity of the sun that "it is with Turner's gorgeous effects we wish the sun were out of the picture".
+Charles Lock Eastlake described the work as "more Italian than Italy itself", and the writer Herman Melville bought an engraving of Bradshaw's Regulus Leaving Carthage that had first been published in the 1859 collection The Turner Gallery.
+During the painting's 1837 exhibition, a writer for The Spectator compared it to the works of Claude and commented on the intensity of the sun, stating that "it is with Turner's gorgeous effects—we wish the sun were out of the picture".
+Modern commentators have focused on the minor position of Regulus in the painting compared to the sun.
+The art critic Karen Rosenberg stated that the sun "upstages" Regulus, and the academic Peter Conrad said that the location of Regulus "doesn’t matter", as the focus of the painting is instead the sunlight.

 John Ruskin, one of Turner's most prominent supporters, despised Regulus.
 He considered it a "wicked relapse into the old rivalry with Claude", believing it both imitated and challenged the works of Claude.
-He proposed that the painting be displayed in a cell as an object of mockery and sin.
-This intense dislike for Regulus would persist for Ruskin's entire life, with Ruskin frequently commenting on its flaws in various letters, notes, and books.
+He proposed that the painting be displayed in a condemned cell as an object of mockery and an example of Turner's sins.
+This intense dislike for Regulus persisted for Ruskin's entire life, he frequently commented on its flaws in various letters, notes, and books.